MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/meeting-prep-card.md

 <!-- For now, include this content in the add-in.md topic -->

-## Meeting preparation card
+## Meeting preparation

 _**Applies to: Office 365 Enterprise E5, Office 365 A5, Office 365 E3, Office 365 E1, Office 365 Nonprofit E5, MyAnalytics add-on, Microsoft 365 E3, Microsoft 365 Business, Business Premium, and Business Essentials.**_

 Meeting are vital for healthy collaboration.
 Better meeting practices can improve productivity, information sharing, innovation, decision-making, and team connectedness.
 Read more about best practices for running effective meetings in [this playbook](https://opdhsblobprod03.blob.core.windows.net/contents/c061aa4c5f284dcfb016c4d96b230182/95fb77fe28fe39b17203a7456d0dd375?sv=2015-04-05&sr=b&sig=o8cKngRwoHzQtgoIV%2Blbt6PfYaPkhxOrGNY3pj94AsI%3D&st=2019-07-22T16%3A46%3A11Z&se=2019-07-23T16%3A56%3A11Z&sp=r).

-The Meeting preparation card shows you a list of your upcoming meetings and lets you evaluate if your meeting is ready to go.
+The meeting preparation card shows you a list of your upcoming meetings and lets you evaluate if your meeting is ready to go.

 #### To view and use the meeting preparation card